occurrent-org/occurrent-org.github.io/_includes/macros/subscription/blocking/mongodb/spring/impl/example.md

 {% capture java %}
 MongoTemplate mongoTemplate = ...
 // Create the blocking subscription
-SubscriptionModel subscriptionModel = new SpringMongoSubscription(mongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING);
+SubscriptionModel subscriptionModel = new SpringMongoSubscriptionModel(mongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING);

 // Now you can create subscriptions instances that subscribes to new events as they're written to an EventStore
 // Typically you do this after the Spring application context has finished loading.
 For example by subscribing to